-Objective Status City Goal Desire constraint and in the constraint in the c 1.
-Begin expansion projects in two areas identified by engineers as productive areas of expansion.
+Objective Status City Goal I. Begin expansion projects in two areas identified by engineers as productive areas of expansion.
 Ongoing FY24 3 2.
-Improve overall conditions of City owned .
-5/2/ cemeteries.
-Ongoing FY24 2 3.
-Upgrade Cemetery equipment, including the purchase of a new backhoe as well as replacing all three lowering devices for efficiency and safety.
+Improve overall conditions of City owned 0 • cemeteries.
+Ongoing FY24 2 Upgrade Cemetery equipment, including the purchase of a new backhoe as well as replacing all three lowering devices for efficiency and safety.
 Ongoing FY24 3 4.
 Acquire new Cemetery software to better serve the public through ease of access to information as well as linking to an updated Geographical Information System (GIS) map.
-Ongoing FY24 3 E Unarado buildinas in the Molrose Cometon 5.
+Ongoing FY24 3 5.
 Upgrade buildings in the Melrose Cemetery, including the maintenance garage and Tomb.
 Ongoing FY24 3